January 4th, 2012

 Practice Law Like a Duck

 Calm on the Surface.
-A duck is calm on the surface of the water but underneath the duck is paddling furiously to keep up.
+A duck is calm on the surface but underneath the duck is paddling to keep up.
 Calm on the surface is the key.
 The quality lawyer remains cool and collected in adversity.
 For instance in a jury trial when a witness’s testimony is damaging the quality lawyer shows a calm reaction.
 The jury looking at the lawyer’s body language for cues on the significance of the testimony sees the body language of a non event as in this is nothing to be concerned about.

 Let the Water Roll Off.
 In a rain storm when humans and animals seek cover the duck stays in the rain and lets the water run off.
 The duck is unfazed by the adverse element of rain.
 The quality lawyer weathers adversity in the same way.
 Adversity is part of the job.
 Sometimes it rains.
 So what.
 The quality lawyer does not run for cover.
 The quality lawyer weathers the adversity, unfazed, and continues to move forward.